Residence Life Staff

 Residence Halls: McCausland, Brown, Resnick Commons A-L, Sands House

 Hannah comes to Bard from North Carolina where she received her Bachelor of Arts in Women's Studies and Sociology at The University of North Carolina at Chapel Hill and her Master of Education in Higher Education Administration at North Carolina State University.
-This is Hannah's second year at Bard as the Cruger Village Area Coordinator.
+This is Hannah's third year at Bard, and her first year as the Central Campus Area Coordinator.
 She enjoys folk music, knitting and vinegar-based barbecue.
 When not in the office, you can find Hannah on campus enjoying kombucha from the Green Onion, supporting our teams and performers, or walking through the Tivoli Bays.

 Phone: (845) 752-4001